heroku/hatchet/README.md

 > The syntax to set an env var in Ruby is `ENV["HATCHET_RETRIES"] = "2"` all env vars are strings.

+- `HATCHET_BUILDPACK_URL`: A full tarball URL for Hatchet to use; this is now preferred over the next two variables, and auto-determined for GitHub Actions runs.
-- `HATCHET_BUILDPACK_BASE`: This is the URL where Hatchet can find your buildpack.
+- `HATCHET_BUILDPACK_BASE`: This is the base URL where Hatchet can find your buildpack.
 It must be public for Heroku to be able to use your buildpack.
 - `HATCHET_BUILDPACK_BRANCH`: By default, Hatchet will use your current git branch name.
 If, for some reason, git is not available or you want to manually specify it like `ENV["HATCHET_BUILDPACK_BRANCH'] = ENV[`MY_CI_BRANCH`]` then you can.
 - `HATCHET_RETRIES` If the `ENV['HATCHET_RETRIES']` is set to a number, deploys are expected to work and automatically retry that number of times.
 Due to testing using a network and random failures, setting this value to `3` retries seems to work well.
 If an app cannot be deployed within its allotted number of retries, an error will be raised.
 The downside of a larger number is that your suite will keep running for much longer when there are legitimate failures.
 - `HATCHET_APP_LIMIT`: The maximum number of applications that hatchet is allowed to utilize on your account.
 If you hit this limit mid-test then Hatchet will need to wait until other tests finish and delete their apps.
 Keep in mind that you may have several concurrent CI executions on the same account competing for the same limited number of apps.